PHPOffice/PhpSpreadsheet/docs/Overview/11-Appendices.md

 ## Valid array keys for style applyFromArray()

-The following table lists the valid array keys for PHPExcel_Style applyFromArray() classes.
+The following table lists the valid array keys for \PhpOffice\PhpSpreadsheet\Style applyFromArray() classes.
 If the "Maps to property" column maps a key to a setter, the value provided for that key will be applied directly.
 If the "Maps to property" column maps a key to a getter, the value provided for that key will be applied as another style array.

-__PHPExcel_Style__
+__\PhpOffice\PhpSpreadsheet\Style__

     Array key    | Maps to property
     -------------|-------------------